 For details of External PID Control 2 (Anti-reset wind-up), refer to the description of J514.

-External PID Control 2 (ON/OFF control hysteresis width) (Refer to J515.)
+External PID Control 2 (ON/OFF control hysteresis width)

 For details of External PID Control 2 (ON/OFF control hysteresis width), refer to the description of J515.